Technology and the New Neighborly

 It is sad, because Dad used to help out the neighbors too.
 Everyone used to get along fine.
 If not fine, then they shared a reasonably peaceful coexistence.
 It is still that way, at least as far as I can tell with my regular visits.

 The Technological Eye

 Things have changed.
 During one of the first visits after I visited, the folks at dads’ house were talking about the video cameras that had been mounted on the neighbors’ house.
 The folks in Dads’ house thought the cameras were deliberately being pointed at Dads house.
 They think they are being watched because the neighbors rabbit died.
 The local police were asked about it.
 The police were called because the rabbit died too.
 In the end, the rabbit and the dog got the worst of it.

 Old friends are not talking anymore, and the new neighborly way means spending dollars to buy cameras, and spending tax dollars to call the police.
 People don’t talk to each other anymore, but they are ready at the drop of a hat to talk about other people.
 The one thing they have in common is that they ALL complain about taxes.

 A New Neighborhood with Windows

-My house is in a busy neighborhood.
+My own house is in a busy neighborhood.
 Depending on the day and the occasion, anywhere between 1000 and 10000 people walk by the house.
-It is one of those places lots of people like to visit, and some of us even live here.
+It is one of those places lots of people like to visit.
+Some of us even live here.